VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

-Even though it is stunning, it is still not as Instafamous as other lakes (such as Lago di Braies or Lago di Carezza), but it is not a hidden gem anymore either.
-Given its small size, it can easily feel crowded, but nevertheless, it is a place you should add to your Northern Italy itinerary.
+When I visited in 2018, it was not the most famous lake.
+Even though it is stunning, it was not as Instafamous as other lakes (such as Lago di Braies or Lago di Carezza), but it is not a hidden gem anymore.
+Given its small size, it can quickly feel crowded, but it is a place you should add to your Northern Italy itinerary.

-The reason why it might not be that famous is that you cannot get there by bus or car, but actually need to do some hiking.
+If Lago di Sorapis is so beautiful, why is it not as popular as other lakes?
+It might not be that famous because you cannot get there by bus or car, but you need to do some hiking.
 While in other parts of Europe, clever business people would have set up a cable car to attract more people, this is a very authentic and untouched part of Italy.

 So, if you are wondering how to get to Lago di Sorapis, what to do there, and are looking for more travel tips, you are reading the perfect post.

-I made some pretty bad mistakes, which you can learn from.
+I made some pretty bad mistakes, which you can learn from them.
 A bit more on that later, but first, let me tell you some facts about the lake.

-It is about 1,900 meters above sea level, but I couldn’t find reliable information on the depth or water temperature.
+- Lake Sorapis is located just at the foot of the mountain Sorapis.
+It is about 1,900 meters above sea level, but I couldn’t find reliable information on the depth or the water temperature.
 As it is a glacier lake, it is probably quite chilly even in the summertime.

 To discover the pretty region of the Dolomites, Cortina d’Ampezzo is a good base.
 You are not only close to Lago di Sorapis, but also to Lago die Braies and Lago di Careeza.